Which Parts Of The Brain Affect Memory Function?

 Semantic memory is your memory of certain facts and figures that you have learned over your lifetime.
 Examples of information recalled by semantic memory are the names of past presidents, how addition works, or that the sky is blue.

-Semantic memory works slightly differently than episodic memory.
+Semantic memory works slightly differently from episodic memory.
 The part of the brain used most for semantic memory is the anterior temporal lobe.
-The hippocampus is also thought to contribute to semantic memory function
+The hippocampus is also thought to contribute to semantic memory function.

 Implicit memory

-With implicit memory, your brain automatically recalls the information when it is needed, without conscious thought.
+When you create implicit memories, your brain automatically recalls the information when it is needed, without conscious thought.
 Information processed through implicit memory is stored in various structures of the brain, depending on what type of information it is.
 While most experts recognize four types of implicit memory, we’re going to focus on the primary type, procedural memory, below.

 Procedural memory

-The main part of the brain used for procedural memory is the cerebellum.
-The cerebellum stores the knowledge of how to perform a particular task and then relays that information to the regions of the brain that are responsible for helping us physically engage in it.
+The main part of the brain used for processing procedural memory is the cerebellum.
+The cerebellum stores the knowledge of how to perform a particular task and then relays that information to the regions of the brain and central nervous system that are responsible for helping us physically engage in it.

 Procedural memory is one of the only forms of memory thought to not be affected by the hippocampus.
 Studies have shown that people without a fully functioning hippocampus can learn new skills, such as playing the guitar.